httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 necessary to negotiate the use of encryption.

 The "aesgcm" content-coding uses a fixed record size.
-The resulting encoding is a series of fixed-size records, with a final record that is one or more octets shorter than a fixed sized record.
+The resulting encoding is either a single record, or a series of fixed-size records.
+The final record, or a lone record, MUST be shorter than the fixed record size.

 ~~~ drawing
       +-----------+       content is rs octets minus padding